thefad3d/rtrouton_scripts/rtrouton_scripts/migrate_ad_mobile_account_to_local_account/README.md

 This script is adapted from Patrick Gallagher's MigrateUserHomeToDomainAcct.sh script, with additional inspiration by Lisa Davies's Perl script to migrate AD mobile accounts to local accounts:

 [http://lisacherie.com/?p=239](http://lisacherie.com/?p=239)

+This Fork:
+ 1. Removed user choice for unbind to AD.
+Set to always unbind if bound.
+ 2. Removed user selection.
+A loop will convert all AD users on the machine.
+ 3. Give each converted account local admin rights.